This is a WCCCSA program. For how to start the application, please refer to “How to Apply” page.

 - Any meals not specified in this document

 - Anything not specified as included in the program

 - Optional personal effects insurance coverage

 WCCCSA Lyon participants are all eligible to apply for the $1,000 WCCCSA scholarship.
-Applications are due on or before Nov.
-1st 2018.
+Applications are due December of 2021.
 Requirements include a 250 word essay answering the following question: “What do you believe to be the value in studying abroad?
 When you look back on your study abroad, what do you hope to say that you have gained from the experience, academically, personally, and professionally?”